 - Professor Noggins’ Ancient Civilizations

-I have a very laid-back approach to science that involves a lot of technology and a lot of strewing (a.k.a. finding resources you think will interest your kids and giving it to them with no agenda – they can take it or leave it).
+I have a very laid-back approach to science (we are pretty much unschooling science) that involves a lot of technology and a lot of strewing (a.k.a. finding resources you think will interest your kids and giving it to them with no agenda – they can take it or leave it).

 2020, however, has given me a lot to think about where science is concerned.

 - What do I want my kids to know about science?
 How do I want them to regard scientists and scientific data?